alex-wenzel/gsea/README.md

 If you find a bug or have any trouble, please [submit an issue](https://github.com/KwatME/gsea/issues) and we'll take care of it.

-Developed by the laboratories of _Pablo Tamayo_ and _Jill Mesirov_ at University of California, San Diego :mortar_board:.
+Developed by the laboratories of _Pablo Tamayo_ and _Jill Mesirov_ at the University of California, San Diego :mortar_board:.